-Yes I certainly do.
-I really do like this this DNA testing company as it offers you all 3 of the typical DNA tests that are available.
+Yes, I certainly do Family Tree DNA.
+I do like this DNA testing company as it offers you all 3 of the typical DNA tests that are available.

 Not only do you get detailed results but you can also make contact with distant cousins.
 The number of Family Tree DNA members is growing all the time.